Find Grad Schools

 $81,206 Median Salary

 There are 35 schools in the United States where you can get your master's degree in managerial economics.
-In recent years, the majority of the students getting degrees in this area were male, and 35 were from an underrepresented racial-ethnic group.
-Also, 19.0% of managerial economics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 42% were students from an underrepresented racial-ethnic group.
+Also, 11.3% of managerial economics graduates were international students.

 Education Levels of Managerial Economics Majors

-During the 2020-2021 academic year, 105 students earned their master's degree in managerial economics.
+During the most recent year for which data is available, 71 people earned their master's degree in managerial economics.
 This makes it the 236th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in managerial economics at each degree level.